LINDA REVILLE EISENBERG: STILL

 A CONVERSATION WITH JULIAN SCHNABEL

-In conjunction with the exhibition, Julian Schnabel: Selected Works from Home, please join us for a conversation with the artist about his artistic practice, spanning painting, drawing, sculpture, film and more.
+In conjunction with the exhibition, Julian Schnabel: Selected Works from Home, please join us for a conversation between Julian Schnabel and artist Will St. John, discussing Schnabel’s artistic practice, spanning painting, drawing, sculpture, film and more.

 This program will take place in the theater; seating is general admission.